 Our father invented orbisculate in college to describe when a citrus fruit squirts in your eye, then proceeded to use it so often when we were growing up that we were shocked to discover it wasn’t in the dictionary (also kind of annoyed, since we found out when we lost a $5 bet to one of our friends).

-This spring, our dad died from COVID-19.
+In April 2020, our dad died from Covid-19.
 The pain hasn’t left us, but neither have the lessons he taught us: to find a way to laugh even in dark times; to follow your own path; and, when you don’t like the solutions in front of you, to make up your own.

-So we’re launching a campaign in his honor to get orbisculate into the dictionary.
+So we’ve launched a campaign in his honor to get orbisculate into the dictionary.
 It’s not the standard tribute for a loved one, but he was an unconventional person, so it seems fitting to honor him in this unconventional way.
 (Plus, we’d like to get our $5 back.)

-We also want to help others dealing with loss at this especially hard time, so our campaign will raise money for Carson’s Village, an amazing charity that provides assistance in the immediate aftermath of a death in the family.
+We also want to help others dealing with loss at this especially hard time, so our campaign raises money for Carson’s Village, an amazing charity that provides assistance in the immediate aftermath of a death in the family.